- Home

 It was a peaceful morning.
 I was flying to Chicago for a business trip, so I had eagerly anticipated the arrival of September 11, 2001.

 Nineteen al Qaeda militants hijacked four airplanes that fateful day.
 At the World Trade Center, 2,763 lives were lost, including 343 firefighters and paramedics, 23 police officers, and 37 Port Authority officers.
 At the Pentagon, 189 lives were lost.
-On Flight 93, 44 people were killed when the plane crashed into a field in Pennsylvania – likely after the passengers fought the terrorists for control of the plane.
+On Flight 93, 44 people were killed when the plane crashed into a field in Pennsylvania— after passengers fought the terrorists for control of the plane.

-As we exited the plane on the ground in Chicago, we were met at the door by a national guardsman, armed with a military automatic rifle who was allowing passengers off the plane while keeping others from getting back on.
-We hurried to the nearest television set and witnessed for the first time the image of the burning World Trade Center towers.
+As we exited the plane in Chicago, we were met by a national guardsman, armed with a military automatic rifle.
+He was allowing passengers off the plane while keeping others from getting back on.
+We hurried to the nearest television and witnessed for the first time the image of the burning World Trade Center towers.
 I couldn’t believe what I was seeing and hearing.
 Turning to my boss I declared, “Our lives have just changed forever.
 It will never be the same.”

-Nearly twenty years have passed since that fateful day and America has changed, just as I knew it would.
+More than twenty years have passed since that fateful day, and America has changed, just as I knew it would.
 Ours has become a security-focused world.
 There was a time when my children could walk to the gate with me at the airport to say goodbye and watch my plane take off.
 That all ended with the September 11 attacks.

-Since that time, America has fought the “War on Terror” around the world as key leaders of terrorist groups have been smoked out of their holes.
-This effort has transcended three presidential administrations – the highlight being the finding and killing of 9/11 mastermind, Osama bin Laden in 2011.
+Since that time, America has fought the “War on Terror” around the world.
+This effort has transcended six presidential administrations—the highlight being the finding and killing of 9/11 mastermind Osama bin Laden in 2011.

 On the Home Front

-The attacks on September 11th polarized America even further than it had been in the divided 2000 election less than a year earlier.
+The attacks on September 11th polarized America even further than it had been previously.

-We are also seeing a disturbing trend of ‘self-hate’ among certain segments of society – primarily among many young people.
-In a conversation with a young man about September 11th, I was asked if somehow the terrorism attack was somehow our own fault – that somehow American activities around the world invited these attacks.
+We are also seeing a disturbing trend of self-hate among certain segments of society—primarily among many young people.
+In a conversation with a young man about September 11th, I was asked if somehow the terrorism attack was our own fault—that somehow American activities around the world invited these attacks.
 I was aghast.
 My only answer at the time was, “No, this was simply an act of pure evil.”

 It was NOT because of any American foreign policy other than this.

-In a recent forum, commentator Brigitte Gabriel was asked by a Muslim to comment on the peaceful Muslim majority in the world and why they don’t receive more attention from the media and politicians.
+In a recent forum, a Muslim asked commentator Brigitte Gabriel to comment on the peaceful Muslim majority in the world and why they don’t receive more attention.

 “So why should we worry about the radical 15 to 25 percent?
-Because it is the radicals that kill.
-Because it is the radicals that behead and massacre. … On September 11th … we had 2.3 million Arab Muslims living in the United States.
-It took 19 hijackers – 19 radicals to … kill almost 3,000 Americans that day.
+Because the radicals kill.
+Because the radicals behead and massacre. … On September 11th… we had 2.3 million Arab Muslims living in the United States.
+It took 19 hijackers—19 radicals—to kill almost 3,000 Americans that day.
 The peaceful majority were irrelevant.”

 Changing Minds?

-America values freedom for all people – freedom of speech; freedom of religion; freedom of assembly; economic freedom.
+America values freedom for all people—freedom of speech, freedom of religion, freedom of assembly, and economic freedom.
 We end our pledge of allegiance with the words “one nation under God, indivisible, with liberty and justice for all.”
-So everyone in this country has the right to worship God in the way that they choose – or to not worship at all.
-But no one has the right to use their religious beliefs as a means to take away another person’s rights to “life, liberty, and the pursuit of happiness.”
+So everyone in this country has the right to worship God in the way that they choose—or to not worship at all.
+But no one has the right to take away another person’s rights to “life, liberty, and the pursuit of happiness.”

-Tolerance – in order to be real – has to be a two-way street.
-It can never be used, as it has been as a means to silence, intimidate, blacklist, or injure.
+Tolerance—in order to be real—has to be a two-way street.
+People must never use tolerance as a means to silence, intimidate, blacklist, or injure.

 Those who love liberty lost much that we hold dear on the fateful day of September 11, 2001.
-Now, all these years later, we must remain resolute in our determination that the American ideals of freedom that were threatened that day, though strained in the years since then, will not be rejected.
-Liberty will be defended, both in America and around the world.
+We must remain resolute in our determination to reject any attack on the American ideals of freedom that were threatened that day.
+We will defend liberty both in America and around the world.

 The words of President John F. Kennedy, spoken in the midst of an earlier global struggle, the Cold War, are just as true for us today: